 What Types of Compensation Can Be Recovered in a Personal Injury Lawsuit?

-If you have been injured because of another’s negligence, it may be possible to get justice and compensation through a personal injury lawsuit.
+If you have been injured because of another’s negligence, our committed personal injury attorneys in New Jersey may be be able to help you receive justice and compensation through a personal injury lawsuit.

 These types of cases are not criminal cases, but rather civil lawsuits.
 No one is found guilty.
 However, the at-fault party could be found liable for an injury and may be ordered to pay compensation to the victim as a form of justice served.

 Compensatory damages are meant to help make the victim whole again and aim to return the victim to their state prior to the accident.
 Compensation is broken into two types of damages: special damages and general damages.

 We will work to recover the compensation you deserve by obtaining evidence to construct a case that proves the other party is liable for your injury.

 Special damages are monetary losses that directly resulted from the injury.
 They are easily documented and calculated and generally fall into four categories: